1st Lanarkshire Rifle Volunteers

 Formed in 1866, Upton Park played in the first FA Cup.
 In 1884 they lodged a complaint against Preston NE after the northern club had beaten them in the Cup, alleging their players had been paid.
 Preston were disqualified but the incident forced the FA to deal with the growing issue of profesionalism, which was recognised a year later.
 (Peter Ferrette)

 Formed in Pitlochry as Vale of Athole in 1878, the club never rose above the Perthshire League but are included for these wonderful breeches, made from the Atholl tartan, worn in 1888-89.

 Previously known as Forest FC, the team changed their name in 1864 when they moved to Battersea.
 Wanderers won five FA Cup finals in seven years including the first in 1872.
 Players were selected from the various former public school clubs but as these began to enter the FA Cup in their own right, Wanderers declined and were were wound up in 1887.
 Shown here are their original colours.

 In 1881 Warwickshire Cricket Club formed a football section which played at Edgebaston during the winter months.
 In 1888-89 they knocked Stoke out of the FA Cup and then joined the Midland League but they were expelled after two seasons, following which they were wound up.

 Aside from a description of their 1870 harlequin jerseys, no other records have survived of this club who were probably based in Surrey.
 They were one of the first clubs formed in the Home Counties.
 (Peter Ferrette)

 Whiteinch was a shipbuilding district west of Glasgow city centre.
+In Scots an "Inch" was a sandbank, a feature that had been dredged out of the Clyde when the shipyards were built.
 The local team formed in 1874 had a one-inch white stripe sewn into the left sleeve of their shirt.
 White-inch.
 Oh dear.